Ray Teret: Sexual assaults

-In 1999, when he was 58 years old, Teret was found guilty of unlawful sex with a 15-year-old girl.
+In 1999, Teret was found guilty of unlawful sex with a 15-year-old girl.

-On 8 November 2012, Teret was arrested at his home on Woodlands Road in Altrincham by Greater Manchester Police, one of two arrests made in connection with an allegation of historic rape.
+On 9 November 2012, Teret was arrested at his home on Woodlands Road in Altrincham by Greater Manchester Police, one of two arrests made in connection with an allegation of historic rape.
 The offences are alleged to have taken place in Trafford in the 1960s and 1970s against three women who were then children.
-The arrests were not part of Operation Yewtree (the investigation into offences allegedly committed by Jimmy Savile and others) though Teret had been a close associate of Savile.
+The arrests were not part of Operation Yewtree, the investigation into the offences committed by Savile and others, though Teret had been a close associate of Savile.

 In October 2014, Teret appeared at Minshull Street Crown Court accused of more than 30 offences of sexual abuse, including 18 charges of rape, some dating back to the 1960s.
 One of the charges related to an alleged offence committed by Teret and Savile together.
 Two other men, William Harper and Alan Ledger, were also charged, and were tried alongside Teret.
 All three men denied all the charges.
-In December Teret was found guilty of seven charges of rape and eleven charges of indecent assault, with one victim aged only 12.
+In December, Teret was found guilty of seven charges of rape and eleven charges of indecent assault, with one victim aged only 12.
 The other two defendants were found not guilty of all charges, and Teret was acquitted of assisting Savile to rape an alleged victim, but was found guilty of raping the same complainant himself.

 On 11 December 2014, Mr Justice Baker sentenced Teret to 25 years in prison.
 The judge said that it was likely that most, if not all, of his remaining years would be spent in prison, and that had Teret been convicted nearer the time of the offences, a life sentence would have been appropriate.
-A lawyer for 169 of Savile's victims stated that Teret's conviction represents "the closest the victims of Jimmy Savile will get to a conviction against their attacker".
+A lawyer for 169 of Savile's alleged victims stated that Teret's conviction represents "the closest the victims of Jimmy Savile will get to a conviction against their attacker".

 On 17 May 2015, a television programme detailing the investigation into the claims of historic sexual abuse against Teret was broadcast on BBC Two.
-The Detectives depicted investigators discovering extensive graffiti dating to the 1960s and '70s behind the wallpaper in Teret's former apartment.
+The Detectives depicted investigators discovering extensive graffiti dating to the 1960s and 1970s behind the wallpaper in Teret's former apartment.
 The names, telephone numbers and other data in the graffiti both confirmed the testimony of victims and contradicted Teret's testimony that he did not know the victims.

 Death

 Teret died in prison in Manchester on 5 May 2021.

+Teret was played by Robert Emms in The Reckoning, a BBC miniseries about Jimmy Savile.